Hardware Honeypot: Setting Sequential Reverse Engineering on a Wrong Track: Introduction

-\acp{FSM-HP} can be implemented on \ac{RTL} level or on gate level, allowing the designer to freely control design properties or design functionality.
-This allows them to increase the attractiveness of the \ac{FSM-HP} and engage an attacker with controlled, false information.
-The results show that by using our novel \ac{FSM} obfuscation methodology, state-of-the-art \ac{SFF} identification methods favor the \acp{SFF} of the \acp{FSM-HP} or can no longer identify the correct \acp{SFF}, leading to a wrong \ac{FSM} extraction.
+\acp{FSM-HP} can be implemented on \ac{RTL} or gate level, allowing designers to control design properties or functionality.
+Thus, they can increase the attractiveness of the \ac{FSM-HP} or engage an attacker with controlled, false information.
+The obfuscation results show that state-of-the-art \ac{SFF} identification methods either favor the \acp{SFF} of the \acp{FSM-HP} or can no longer identify the correct \acp{SFF}.
+Both lead to a wrong \ac{FSM} extraction.
+Our threat model assumes access to a reverse-engineered gate-level netlist and sequential \ac{RE} tools, but no access to further tools or design specifications, like simulation stimuli.
+Thus, since attackers do not know the correct \ac{FSM}, they cannot expose an extracted, plausible-looking \ac{FSM-HP} as fake \ac{FSM}.